TRIP POLICY: Please limit your sign-ups to 1 weekend trip and 2 weekday trips per month. Also, please take a moment to read our other policies here.

 Optional: pack your own lunch/snack and we'll picnic together afterwards.

-Trip Difficulty: 3 miles, packed-dirt trails, uneven or rutted trails, little to no shade
+Trip Difficulty: 2 miles, packed-dirt trails, little to no shade, some hills (less than 300 ft elevation gain)

 Other Trip Notes: Weather variable, be prepared for cold or hot weather.
 Reserve opens at 9 am.